georg-wolflein/when-should-I/README.md

 This project provides a two-part solution for finding the optimum time of day or week to carry out a certain task:

 1. A _scraper_ that periodically queries a defined website to record the current value of the service (such as price, occupancy, etc.).
-2. A _visualizer_ that visualizes the scraped data in a graph that allows week-by-week comparison, enabling you to make an informed decision.
+2. A _visualizer_ that visualizes the scraped data in a graph that allows week-by-week and day-by-day comparison, enabling you to make an informed decision.

 This solution requires that there is a web page containing some sort of live measurement relating to the problem, for example:
 - the website of your gym if it displays the current number of people in the gym